 Senior gardening: learn more about the benefits of a therapeutic garden

-A garden or a little piece of nature to attend to is vital for senior gardening, read our blog and learn how to make your own
+A garden or a little piece of nature to tend to is vital for senior gardening.
+Read our blog and learn how to make your own!

-Ever wondered why so many seniors take up gardening after they´ve retired?
-Aside from having the luxury of more spare time, attending to a garden or simply enjoying the contact with nature promotes several health benefits that can help seniors feel better, avoid stress and anxiety and live a fuller life.
+Ever wondered why so many seniors take up gardening after they’ve retired?
+Aside from having the luxury of more spare time, tending to a garden or simply enjoying being in contact with nature has several health benefits that can help seniors feel better, avoid stress and anxiety and live a fuller life.

-If you think about it, it actually makes a lot of sense: a garden holds all the elements to trigger your senses, you can smell the flowers and see their vibrant colors, feel the sun, wind or grass, hear the bees and even taste what you´ve grown.
+If you think about it, it actually makes a lot of sense: a garden holds all the elements to trigger your senses – you can smell the flowers and see their vibrant colors, feel the sun, wind or grass, hear the bees and even taste what you’ve grown.
 Perhaps most importantly, gardening makes you move and get out there.
-Can you see the benefits a garden holds?
+Can you see the benefits of spending time in your garden?

-Moreover, attending to a garden, especially after you´ve retired, can give a sense of purpose and help fight depression.
-According to a research report written by McCaffrey R, W and Hansom C, “Millions of people experience depression every year, including the elderly, where it can be particularly debilitating as it affects physical, mental, and social functioning.
+Moreover, tending to a garden, especially after you’ve retired, can give you a sense of purpose and help fight depression.
+According to a report written by McCaffrey R, W and Hansom C, “Millions of people experience depression every year, including the elderly, where it can be particularly debilitating as it affects physical, mental, and social functioning.
 Access to the outdoors, and increased sunlight, might help treat depression, as well as improve morale, self-confidence, cooperation, social interaction, and physical functioning (…).”
-No wonder why Therapeutic or Healing gardens exist, and are very much appreciated by their caregivers.
+No wonder Therapeutic or Healing gardens exist, and are very much appreciated by their caregivers.

 Stannah invites you to explore the wonderful world of working in the garden.
 We’ll examine how a garden can be used to heal and all the benefits it can bring to your life.
 And who knows, maybe this will be your next DIY garden project!